DarioLandwehr/DarioLandwehr.github.io/_pages/about.md

 Welcome
 ===============
 <p style='text-align: justify;'> I am Pre-Doc at the <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/dregb">Department of International Economics, Business and Government</a> at Copenhagen Business School (CBS).
-In my research, I am broadly interested in applying computational methods to study political phenomena in the area of Comparative Politics and Political Communication. </p>
+In my research, I am broadly interested in computational methods in the area of Comparative Politics and Political Communication.
+Substantialy I have an interest in extreme political actors. </p>

-<p style='text-align: justify;'> I am especially interested in methods-research for repurposing large unstrctured (found) datasources to analyze political behavior.
-Currently, in my Pre-Doc, I am working in the DFG/ ANR funded <a href="https://www.janstuckatz.com/denazdb">DeNazDB Project</a>, where we construct a micro-level Database from historical denazification questionnaires collected after WWII, utilizing computer-vision.
-Furthermore I am woking with large text corpora from parliamentary records, using NLP methods and prediction modelling, to analyze the behavior of political elites.
-Substantialy I have a special interest in radical right actors. </p>
+<p style='text-align: justify;'> In my research I repurpose large unstrctured datasources to analyze political behavior, e.g. parliamentary records, social media data or archival material.
+Currently, in my Pre-Doc, I am working in the DFG/ ANR funded <a href="https://www.janstuckatz.com/denazdb">DeNazDB Project</a>.
+Utilizing computer-vision, the project constructs a micro-level panel database from historical denazification questionnaires collected by the allied occupation forces after WWII.</p>

+<p style='text-align: justify;'> In another project I am woking with large text corpora from parliamentary records.
+Using NLP methods and supervised machine learning we analyze the coalition behavior of political elites from mainstream and populist radical right parties. </p>

-<p style='text-align: justify;'> Before joining CBS I obtained a Master of Science in Social Data Sciecne from the University of Copenhagen (Denmark) and a Bachelor of Arts in Political Science from Leibniz University Hannover (Germany). </p>
+<p style='text-align: justify;'> Before joining CBS I obtained my Master's degree in Social Data Sciecne from the University of Copenhagen (Denmark) and a Bachelor in Political Science from Leibniz University Hannover (Germany). </p>